 A few lifeless plants litter the entrance to Sample Coffee.
 Their feeble, seemingly naked branches are an uninspiring sight at first glance, until you get close enough to reveal a cluster of bright red coffee cherries bursting off the stem.

 It might seem pointless to reveal that anyone growing their own coffee trees is obsessed with coffee, but in the case of Rueben Mardan, this can't be stressed enough.
-An ex Mecca barista himself, Mardan seems to have shifted a great deal of his prized plant life into his own espresso bar, including a custom house blend.
-As the name suggests, Sample Coffee offers a tantalising selection of single origins, typically consisting of at least one COE and a rotating “showcase coffee” sourced from one other specialty roaster.
-A selection of outsourced pastries and a grand list of brew methods make up the entire menu.
+An ex-Mecca barista himself, Mardan seems to have shifted a great deal of his prized plant life into his own espresso bar, including a custom house blend.
+As the name suggests, Sample Coffee offers a tantalising selection of single origins, typically consisting of at least one COE (Cup of Excellence) and a rotating “showcase coffee” sourced from one other specialty roaster.
+A selection of outsourced pastries and a grand list of brew methods make up the rest of the menu.